sinankarip/manifol-explorer/PROJECT_PHILOSOPHY.md

 ---

-## Closing Remark

-This work does not seek authority, generality, or finality.

-It documents a line of questioning and a way of thinking about learning that the author found more honest and productive for the problems at hand.

-Nothing more is claimed.

 ## On the Scope of This Project

 This project does **not** propose a framework, a formal methodology, or a complete learning theory.